truist/reveal.js/slides/electricity-house/electricity.md

         * Homeowner's / renter's insurance probably covers it

-#### Surge protectors wear out
+#### Surge protectors wear out!

-* Surges wear out most surge protectors
+* "MOV"-based protectors
+* Each surge alters the surge protector components
 * Old surge protectors probably won't protect
 * Quality surge protectors will shut off when worn out
-        * Cheap ones are more proactive; they might catch fire!
+    * Cheap ones are more proactive: they might catch fire!
+    * The "Protected" light isn't always reliable
 * Thumb rule: 5 years.
 Or 3.
 Or 10.
 Or 2.
 Or after nearby lightning.
     * 😠

 #### What surge protector to get?

 * [Wirecutter's article](https://www.nytimes.com/wirecutter/reviews/best-surge-protector/) is *excellent*

 * <a href="https://www.wikiwand.com/en/Surge_protector#/Series_mode_(SM)_surge_suppressors">Series Mode surge suppressors</a> are awesome!
     * And expensive!
         * But not so bad on Ebay!
     * And don't shunt to the ground wire!
     * And don't wear out!
-    * And don't protect from surges on neutral and/or ground!
+    * And don't protect from surges on neutral and/or ground! 😢
-        * Which is a small risk, because lightning 😢
+        * Which is a small risk, because lightning

 #### Whole-house surge protection

 * Consider [whole-house surge protection](https://www.homedepot.com/p/Siemens-20-Amp-6-5-in-Whole-House-Surge-Protected-Circuit-Breaker-QSA2020SPDP/202562776), too
     * Your fridge, stove, washing machine, etc. are all computers
-    * Expensive to install
+    * ~$120 + an electrician
     * Watch out for MOV-based ones!
     * Let-through ~600V, so you still need regular surge protectors
         * ...which won't wear out as fast